BeLabs/appstatistics/README.md

 ## inapp-products

 - Uses the Google API to get inapp products
-- Inapp products are stored locally
+- Inapp products are retrieved & stored locally
+- Add new inapp products

 More support is coming.